Boodle-E-Pop

 With baseball bat at your side.

-Picking up cans and mowing the yard
+Picking up cans and mowing the

 No adult could have done better;